Axios vs Fetch: Which Should You Use in 2025?

 Performance and Bundle Size

-If your app runs in a tight space, this part is important.
+If your app runs in a tight space, this part is essential.
 Axios adds around 11.7kB (gzipped) to your bundle.
-That’s fine for big apps, but could be overkill for small scripts.
+That's fine for big apps, but could be overkill for small scripts.
 The Fetch API is already built in, so it adds nothing.
 If loading speed or bundle size matters, then Fetch wins.

 As for actual HTTP request performance, there's almost no difference.
 Both are fast.